 Ear tubes provide ventilation to the middle ear and allow fluids to drain, reducing the chances of an ear infection from occurring.
 They can restore hearing loss caused by excess middle ear fluid, alleviate speech and balance problems, and improve behavior and sleep problems caused by ear infections.

 Ear tubes are highly effective in reducing chronic ear infections, though some children (approximately 25 percent) who receive them before the age of two may need them again.
+To see our other ear services, click here!

 Call Sanjay Athavale, MD at (770) 217-6224 for more information or to schedule an appointment.